dezeroku/i3_config/README.md

 All of this scripts are written by myself, and for myself, therefore some of them probably won't work for you, feel free to edit them to your needs.
 I plan to release Docs in near future.

+initial_config folder stores files which can be used to get your arch up in short time, you should read them and use if you want

 TODO: